gwillen/ai4e-translate-ext/README.md

 ## 🌟 Features

-- **Smart Text Selection**: Select any text on a webpage and translate it instantly
+- **Smart Text Selection**: Select any text on a webpage and translate it instantly with in-place replacement
-- **Multiple LLM Support**: Works with OpenAI GPT, Anthropic Claude, and custom API endpoints
+- **Full Page Translation**: Translate entire web pages with visual progress tracking and batch processing
+- **Real-time Progress Tracking**: See translation progress with element highlighting and batch visualization
+- **Visual Feedback**: Elements being translated show a subtle blue pulse, completed translations are highlighted in green
+- **Batch Processing Visualization**: Color-coded borders show which elements were translated together
+- **OpenAI Integration**: Uses OpenAI's powerful language models for high-quality translations
 - **Context Menu Integration**: Right-click to translate selected text or entire pages
-- **Quick Translation Popup**: Translate text directly from the extension popup
+- **Quick Translation Popup**: Translate text directly from the extension popup with progress updates
 - **Multiple Languages**: Support for dozens of languages including English, Spanish, French, German, Japanese, Chinese, Arabic, and more
 - **Customizable Settings**: Configure API endpoints, default languages, and translation preferences
 - **Privacy-Focused**: Your API keys are stored locally in your browser